jdc-cunningham/another-finance-app/DEVLOG.md

 I'm jonesin for some starfield but been too poor to buy it lol, I got AC6 though.

 I will use this to check if I can get it or not

+1:49 PM

+I do miss working on hardware projects, remote or unemployed was nice, damn